 PETA OMITS ORIGINAL OREOS FROM VEGAN LIST?

-Another concern that I have is that PETA's "accidentally vegan" list omits the regular Oreos.
+Another concern that I have is that PETA's "accidentally vegan" list omits regular Oreos.
 I am not a PETA member.
 But I do like the accidentally vegan list because it gives me a reference for finding safe snacks.
-I do remember consulting this list before starting Oreos, and I really thought they were on there as ok.
+I do remember consulting this list before trying Oreos, and I really thought they were on there as ok.
 But I could be wrong.
 Now the list only has "Spring Oreos", "Uh Oh Oreos", and "Chocolate Cream Oreos".
 So if regular Oreos aren't on there, is it because PETA believes they contain milk?

 SOME AVOID ALL ALLERGEN PRODUCTION LINES

 There are some allergy parents who do not allow their children to have foods that are processed by companies that process other foods with their allergen.
 For example, they would not let their children have Oreos, even if they were milk-free, because Nabisco makes products like Ritz Cheese Crackers.
 Some parents like to find out specifically about facilities and production lines before they give their kids certain processed foods.
 Kudos to the parents who take the time to check things out thoroughly.

 SOME PARENTS DON'T ALLOW PROCESSED FOODS